satishtamada/FileManager/Readme.md

 This article will take a comprehensive look at working with files and folders.It provides a simple way to present a scrolling list of rows that can either files or folders.

 ##FileManager Usage
- * listing of all file from your internal and exteranal memory
+ * listing of all file from your internal and external memory
  * create folders or files
  * delete folders or files
  * edit your txt file